tonywu6/mdbookkit/docs/src/rustdoc-link/caching.md

 edited) entirely in memory.

-So `rust-analyzer` has an extremely incremental architecture, perfect for complex languages like Rust, and `mdbook` has an explicitly non-incremental architecture, perfect for rendering Markdown.
+So `rust-analyzer` has an extremely incremental architecture, perfect for complex languages like Rust, and mdBook has an explicitly non-incremental architecture, perfect for rendering Markdown.
 This makes them somewhat challenging to work well together in a live-reload scenario.

 [^1]:
     It was mentioned that the [recently updated, salsa-ified rust-analyzer][salsa]